aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/078_workload/index.en.md

 ![Webstore](/static/images/webstore.png)

-The webstore workload code is located in our git repository in the `~/environment/gitops-repo/workload/webstore/` directory.
+The webstore workload code is located in our Git repository in the `~/environment/gitops-repo/workload/webstore/` directory.
 We can examine these files that will be deployed using Argo CD.

 ![Webstore](/static/images/developer-webstore.jpg)

 The webstore workload supports multiple environments including hub, staging, and production.
-Environment-specific configurations are managed through kustomization files.
+Environment-specific configurations are managed through Kustomization files.